sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Since Fire workflows can be submitted with spark-submit, you can use your scheduler of choice for scheduling the execution of the workflows.

-- Click on the Schedule Button of Workflow we want to schedule
+- Click on the 'Schedule' Button of Workflow we want to schedule

 .. figure:: ../../../_assets/user-guide/workflow/5.PNG
    :alt: Workflow
    :width: 90%

-- Click on the Tab Schedule New Job for Workflow
+- Click on the Tab 'Schedule New Job' for Workflow

  .. figure:: ../../../_assets/user-guide/workflow/6.PNG
    :alt: Workflow